11 CONFLICTS BETWEEN COMPANIES AND A DESIGN AGENCY

 # 9 "We won't use that for an infographic, but we do a brochure now."
 Company Y

-Sometimes, clients don’t stick to the briefing and throw the concept out of the window – and tell the designers what they really want after the work has been finished.
+Sometimes, clients don’t stick to the briefing and throw the concept out of the window – and tell the design agency what they really want after the work has been finished.

 Solution: The only solution here is to take a break, have a thorough discussion with the client and re-calculate prices.
 Maybe some finished design elements can be used or adapted for the clients‘ new plans, maybe not.
 However, the ordered and executed design work has to be paid for as agreed on – also if the clients don’t need the design in the end.
 That also accounts for work resources that clients booked.
 It is helpful to clarify situations like these upfront in a written agreement.